 - a.
-Find areas within existing parks for splash pads or spray features. - Potential future parkshed if all recommended infill areas were developed as parks. b.
-Implement agreements with facilities such as the Drop Zone in Perris and increase public awareness in - Menifee publications.
-Consider joint use agreements with schools and other private facilities to help increase aquatic facilities - d.
+Find areas within existing parks for splash pads or spray features. - b.
+Implement agreements with facilities such as the Drop Zone in Perris and increase public awareness in Menifee publications. - c.
+Consider joint use agreements with schools and other private facilities to help increase aquatic facilities and distribution. - d.
 Consider a city-owned facility that has aquatic features without duplicating facilities at the nearby Drop Zone.